 Geckobrands Waterproof 30L Backpack

 Though it’s not intended for full submersion, Geckobrands’ 30-liter backpack is otherwise fully waterproof as long as you tightly roll down the top at least three times before buckling.
-This dry bag backpack makes a handy companion on outdoor adventures, with sturdy chest and waist straps to help you balance the load when the bag is full.
-There are four carabiner spots on each shoulder strap as well as two bungee cords to let you attach extra gear.
+This dry bag backpack makes a handy companion on outdoor adventures, with padded shoulder straps that are comfortable to wear.
+The bag weighs just 0.6 pounds and folds up small when not in use.

 Looking for that perfect waterproof phone case for those days swimming or by the river?
-With full touch screen functionality while in the case, this is the perfect phone case for you!
+With full touch-screen functionality in the case, this is the perfect phone case for you.
 Tightly close the case to ensure that water doesn’t get in and sit back and enjoy your adventure.

 More from SmarterTravel: